 7C.
 Special provision for child accused in murder cases

-(1) This section applies where a child accused is in custody for an offence of murder so that under section 15 only a Judge of the Children’s Court has power to grant bail.
+(1) This section applies where a child accused is in custody for an offence of murder so that under section 15 only a judge of the Children’s Court has power to grant bail.

-(2) Where this section applies, the judicial officer referred to in section 7(1) other than a Judge of the Children’s Court, shall, whether or not an application for bail is made by the accused or on the accused’s behalf, cause the accused to be taken as soon as is practicable before a Judge of the Children’s Court for the purpose of having the accused’s case for bail considered by the Judge.
+(2) Where this section applies, the judicial officer referred to in section 7(1) other than a judge of the Children’s Court, shall, whether or not an application for bail is made by the accused or on the accused’s behalf, cause the accused to be taken as soon as is practicable before a judge of the Children’s Court for the purpose of having the accused’s case for bail considered by the judge.

 (3) Notwithstanding subsection (2), where —